 Design Criteria.
-To determine each alternative's ability to meet the HST project purpose and need, alternatives are evaluated using HST system performance criteria that are used to compare design differences and qualities in the alignment and station locations.
+To determine each alternative's ability to meet the HST project purpose and need, alternatives are evaluated using HST system performance criteria that capture design differences and qualities in the alignment and station locations.

 Detention Pond: A pond designed to temporarily store and slowly release the runoff that it receives.